 Second, stemming from the above, you must use hashtags, add location tags, and other IG local marketing tools to boost awareness of your CBD product.
-Get involved with popular hashtags in your local area.
+Get involved in popular hashtags in the local area.
 This is really because the more people who are following that hashtag locally, the more visibility you get.
 Avoid generic hashtags like #cbd or #hempoil, and explore geo-modified versions.

 Third, create a niche for your brand and establish trust in your followers.
 You can do this by showing how you and your followers personally use CBD in everyday life.

 Fourth, and very importantly, be deliberately social!
 When you interact with people, they equally interact with you, view your profile, and follow your content.
 Show your followers that you care about them, appreciate them, and always thank them for sharing and tagging your content.

 In conclusion, there is no doubt that the tides are not favorable for CBD entrepreneurs seeking to leverage the huge traffic on Facebook and Instagram.
 Yet, CBD forecasts demonstrate that the future is bright for CBD.
 Marketing consultants are aware of this, and their patronage has increased in recent times.
 It is therefore important that as CBD entrepreneurs, we must optimize the available ad options on Facebook and Instagram, despite the odds.